 College Testing Registration Fee Waivers may be available for first-time test takers with waiver eligibility.
 Visit the college career web page and select college & career testing information for details on how to request a waiver.

 Montgomery College & College Level Placement Testing.
-Student's applying to MC are encouraged to take the Accuplacer which determines a student's ability to take college-level coursework.
-MC offers multiple placement options, including transcript review for Accuplacer exemption.
+Student's applying to MC are encouraged to take their Guided Placement which determines a student's ability to take college-level coursework.
+MC offers multiple placement options, including transcript review.